-Streaming Algorithms
+1 Streaming Algorithms

-A (20 points): Run the Misra-Gries Algorithm (see L11.3.1) with (k-1) = 9 counters on streams S1 and S2.
+A (4 points): Run the Misra-Gries Algorithm with k=10 counters on streams S1 and S2.
 Report the output of the counters at the end of the stream.

 In each stream, from just the counters, report how many objects might occur more than 20% of the time, and which must occur more than 20% of the time.